rabbah/nimbella-cli/doc/README.md

 ## Nimbella namespaces

-You must have permission to use a specific namespace on the Nimbella platform In order to deploy a nim project and use many other nim capabilities.
+You must have permission to use a specific namespace on the Nimbella platform in order to deploy a nim project and use many other nim capabilities.
 A Nimbella namespace comes with storage resources which are managed as part of the namespace.

 This section contains information about how to create a Nimbella namespace, view the credential store, and perform other tasks involving namespaces.